OceanBioME/OceanBioME.jl/paper/paper.md

 Assessing the effectiveness and impacts of OCDR is challenging due to the complexities of the interactions between the biological, chemical, and physical processes involved in the carbon cycle.
 Moreover, field trials of OCDR interventions are generally small-scale and targeted, while the intervention required to have a climate-scale impact is regional or global.
 We have built OceanBioME to meet these challenges by creating tools that provide a modular interface to the different components within the ocean modelling framework provided by Oceananigans.
-This allows easy access to a suite of biogeochemical models ranging from simple idealized models to full-complexity models.
+This allows easy access to a suite of biogeochemical models ranging from simple idealized to full-complexity models.

 The biologically active particles built into OceanBioME are particularly useful for OCDR applications.
 Accurate carbon accounting is essential for assessing the effectiveness of OCDR strategies.